rvp47/School_District_Analysis/README.md

 ![school_summary](https://user-images.githubusercontent.com/90656004/140653399-6d9cfeee-b2b4-4cde-8fb7-69c887922b28.png)

 ### Replacing ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools? (top 5 performing schools, bottom 5 performing scores)
+How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Replacing the scores did not affect Thomas High School’s performance relative to the other schools in the district.

 Original data
 Top performing schools: ![top_original](https://user-images.githubusercontent.com/90656004/140653593-065a7c47-b6e1-4aa1-bb00-f8a1009eab0c.PNG)